 Pam was a quintessential Berkeley hippie.
 A free spirit, child of the 60s, early commune resident, fanatical about alternative medicine, and as far left as you could go – a fervent believer in every government conspiracy.
 There were many times with her when I wanted to bang my head on the wall in frustration.
-Pam was also a mother, daughter, sister and a teacher, who had a knack for dealing with children, and an unbridled love for her work.
+Pam was also a mother, daughter, sister and teacher, who had a knack for dealing with children, and unbridled love for her work.

 Truthfully, we had little in common, with the exception that we were raised by two parents to whom food, wine and travel were a large part of the essential elixir of life.
-Those same obsessions passed down to the two of us, and though we quickly learned to avoid many subjects, we loved nothing more than to cook and indulge in good food and wine, hopefully while listening to great music.
+Those same obsessions passed down to the two of us, and though we quickly learned to avoid many subjects, we loved nothing more than to cook and indulge in good food and wine, hopefully, while listening to great music.

 She was a frequent visitor to Portland, in love with this city and our food scene.
-Pam took particular pleasure in reading my reviews of the places we had eaten at together, and had strong opinions on every component of our dining experiences which she didn’t hesitate to share, whether I wanted them or not.
+Pam took particular pleasure in reading my reviews of the places we had eaten at together and had strong opinions on every component of our dining experiences which she didn’t hesitate to share, whether I wanted them or not.

 I had nothing but admiration for the gusto with which she made her way through life.
-She lived for the moment, never for tomorrow, and once she was diagnosed, fought for every moment of life.
+She lived for the moment, never for tomorrow, and once she was diagnosed, she fought for every moment of life.
 At one point, just after finishing a long course of chemotherapy and radiation, still getting used to wearing a colostomy bag, she called me, so excited that she could barely speak.
 “Have you been in an accident?”, I shouted.
-“Hell no!, she screamed back.
+“Hell no! she screamed back.
 I’m in the mosh pit at the Springsteen concert!”
 Pam loved everything Bruce Springsteen.
 Later I said to a friend, “Who does that?
 Who leaves the hospital and goes to a concert, months from death, laden with medical devices, so weak she can hardly get around?”
 “Your sister does”, she said, “and you should be damn proud of that.”
 And so I was.

 The week she died, I wrote her a letter.
-I don’t know if she was able to read it; in the big picture it was just important for me to write.
+I don’t know if she was able to read it; in the big picture, it was just important for me to write.

 I crossed the bay, relived memories, visited old friends and had lunch and a glass of sparkling wine.
-Afterwards I strolled across the little square to the Downtown Bakery and bought two croissants and a tart, and later that afternoon, wound my way east, through Anderson Valley, Knights Valley, Napa… a warm sunny day, all the windows down, the hills emerald-green, mustard painting the vineyards, and Tom Waits singing San Diego Serenade.
+Afterward, I strolled across the little square to the Downtown Bakery and bought two croissants and a tart, and later that afternoon, wound my way east, through Anderson Valley, Knights Valley, Napa… a warm sunny day, all the windows down, the hills emerald-green, bright yellow mustard painting the vineyards, and Tom Waits singing San Diego Serenade.
 It was an incredibly wonderful moment, too wonderful perhaps, and I was suddenly overwhelmed and burst into tears, remembering making the same drive many years before in happier days with both of my sisters.
 I did what anyone with a bag of croissants would do at such a time – tore open the paper and bit into a pastry.
 The crust shattered into the wind, blowing back and sticking to the tears on my cheeks.
 And so I laughed, and sang, and screamed, and cried, and worshiped the beauty of the vineyards and mourned the loss of a beautiful life.

 One day I will return to Chez Panisse.
 I’ll eat downstairs, save a chair, and think of her and that last reservation.
 Who knows, maybe I’ll drop a pinch of ashes into a plant on the way out.
 She’d like that.